EcoMedia/givewith-fe-challenge-01/README.md

 ### Required Features
 - [ ] Recipe tiles are displayed on a page with an `image`, `name`, `description` (truncate to one line), `author` and a favorite button

-- [ ] Clicking on the star on a favorited tile unfavorites it and vice-versa (this is indicated by a change in the color of the star)
+- [ ] Clicking on the star (favorite button) on a favorited tile unfavorites it and vice-versa (this is indicated by a change in the color of the star)

 - [ ] Disabled recipe tiles (recipes with disabled = true) have a black transparent overlay and cannot be favorited

-- [ ] A user can search for a recipe using via its `name` or `author`
+- [ ] A user can search for a recipe using its `name` or `author`

-- [ ] A user can sort recipes by either `name` or `author` (default - `name`)
+- [ ] A user can sort recipes by either its `name` or `author` (default - `name`)

+- [ ] The recipe list is paginated (pagination is disabled when searching and/or filtering is active)

 ### Optional Features
-- [ ] A user can filter recipe list by `protein` type (multiple filters can be applied at the same time)
+- [ ] A user can filter recipe list by `protein` type (multiple filters can be applied at the same time); searching is still active when filtering

-- [ ] Recipe list is paginated (pagination is disabled when searching or filtering is active)

-- [ ] If recipe list is paginated, can change how many recipes are shown per page
+- [ ] If recipe list is paginated, a user can change how many recipes are shown per page

+# Getting Started

 To get started, please clone this repo.

-## Reminders

-You may use any front-end technologies you would like to create the user interfaces.
+You may use any front-end technologies you would like to create the user interface.
 We are familiar with [React](https://reactjs.org/) + [Typescript](https://www.typescriptlang.org/) and we've heard great things about [Vue](https://vuejs.org/).
 We recommend using whatever you're comfortable with.

-Please limit your time on this exercise to a few hours.
+Please limit your time on this exercise to a few hours

+## Submission

 When complete, you can either create and send a link to a public or private GitHub repository (be sure to add `justin-givewith` as a collaborator if private), or send a ZIP of the completed exercise.